 None of this railway is open.
 The line ran from Jordanhill to Whiteinch in connection with a tramway and shipyard at Whiteinch.
 The alignment through Jordanhill was abandoned at an early date and turned into a goods yard having been replaced by an alignment on an embankment by the Glasgow, Yoker and Clydebank Railway.
 A connection was made at the west end of Jordanhill to give trains from that line access to the Whiteinch terminus.

 Act passed.
-Built to service the [Barclay Curle Shipyard], Charles Connel and Co Ltds shipyard and Wylie and Lochheads cabinet and sawmill at Whiteinch, the connection across Dumbarton road to the works being provided by the Whiteinch Tramway
+Built to service the Barclay, Curle & Co's Clydeholm Shipbuilding Yard, Charles Connel and Co Ltd's Scotstoun Shipbuilding Yard and Wylie and Lochhead's cabinet and sawmill at Whiteinch Victoria Park, the connection across Dumbarton Road to the works being provided by the Whiteinch Tramway.

 North British buys the smaller line.

 Opened to passengers.
-A new connection was made to the line from the west of Crow road.
-This replaced an earlier line which crossed under Crow road and joined at Whiteinch Junction which was further east (to the south of Gartnavel Hospital).
+A new connection was made to the line from the west of Crow Road.
+This replaced an earlier line which crossed under Crow road and joined at Whiteinch Junction which was further east (to the south of Gartnavel Royal Hospital).
 The route of this earlier line is now built over, but was slightly further south than the existing line.
-The [North British Railway] also built a spur from a west facing junction on the [Glasgow Yoker and Clydebank] Railway to a north facing junction on the [Stobcross Railway].
+The North British Railway also built a spur from a west facing junction on the Glasgow, Yoker and Clydebank Railway to a north facing junction on the Stobcross Railway.

 Line opened to passengers.
 New Whiteinch Victoria Park station opened.
-New connection put in to the west of Jordanhill station and west to north spur built there.
+New connection put in to the west of Jordanhill station and west to north spur opened.

 Whiteinch Victoria Park to Jordanhill closed to passengers.

 Whiteinch Victoria Park to Jordanhill closed to freight.
 The line was used for construction trains during the Glasgow North Bank Electrification Scheme.